 A student may withdraw from a course by completing a withdrawal form at an extended campus office.
 A "W" will be recorded on the student's transcript.
-The last day to withdraw from a course is the last day of an academic term's fifth week.
+The last day to withdraw from a course in a given session can be found in the Academic Calendar.

-TUITION REFUND POLICY FOR EXTENDED LEARNING DIVISION
+TUITION REFUNDS POLICY FOR EXTENDED LEARNING DIVISION

-A percentage of tuition will be dropped if a student withdraws from a class.
+A percentage of tuition will be refunded if a student withdraws from a class.
 The refund amount depends on when the withdrawal occurs, as indicated below.
 There are no tuition refunds for distance learning courses after the start of classes.

-Eight-week term
+Eight-week term:

-Date of withdrawal Percent of charges dropped
+Date of withdrawal Percentage of Paid Charges Refunded

-1 to 8 calendar days
+1 to 8 calendar days 100

-9 to 12 calendar days
+9 to 12 calendar days 50

-13 to 16 calendar days
+13 to 16 calendar days 25

 After 16 calendar days 0